evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 Note that stopping the host during off hours means **shutting down the host**, not hibernating the host.
 If needed, see [the FAQ](#faq) for more info.

-**All users who did not have been assigned a default sleep schedule.
+**All users are assigned a default sleep schedule.
 If you'd like your unexpirable host to use something other than the default settings, your options are:**

 1. [Set a sleep schedule](#sleep-schedule) (Recommended for most users): Set a sleep schedule for each of your existing